jdgarwick/SonicPi/README.md

 Another very useful feature of a list is the ability to get information out of it.
 This may sound a bit strange, but it's no more complicated than someone asking you to turn a book to page 23.
-With a list, you'd say, what's the element at index 23?
 The only strange thing is that in programming indexes usually start at 0 not 1.

 With list indexes we don't count 1, 2, 3...
 Instead we count 0, 1, 2...